What Is a Tempo Run? Guide From a Run Coach

-By Marnie Kunz
+By Marnie Kunz,

+If you're wondering what is a tempo run, you've come to the right place.
+As a running coach, I use tempo runs a lot to help people get faster and improve their endurance.
 Tempo runs are the middle child of speed workouts — often overshadowed by the traditional, reliable interval workouts and glossed over grammatically in favor of the giggles and jokes “fartleks” inspire.
 If you don’t know what I’m talking about, let me back up a little: these are all forms of running speed workouts, and all of them can help you get faster and improve your race times.
 Tempo runs are not difficult to learn and can be helpful for all levels of runners - from beginning 5K runners to advanced marathon runners.

-To do tempo runs, you run at a pace close to your 10K race pace for a shorter distance than 10K, usually for 2 to 3 miles and no more than 7 miles.
-A tempo run is a form of speed workout that includes a jog to warm up, followed by the tempo run, and then a recovery run to cool down.
-Your tempo run pace should be at about 70% to 80% effort level.
-Depending on what race or distance you are training for, your tempo run may range from a mile up to 6 or 7 miles if you’re training for a marathon.
+To add tempo runs to your running routine, run at a pace close to your 10K race pace for a shorter distance than 10K, usually for 2 to 3 miles and no more than 7 miles.
+A tempo run is a form of speed workout that includes a jog to warm up, followed by the tempo run, and then an easy run to cool down.

 Tempo Run Benefits